technotrans SE (ETR:TTR1)

 Natascha Sander

-Okay.
-So with regards to the capital expenditures, we also cannot provide you further these details as as we do not guide.
-But I can say that we are planning some investments.
-We already released an announcement that we bought a ground next to our facilities here in Zaasenburg, and we will or we are starting planning for this ground.
+With regards to the capital expenditures, we also cannot provide you further details as we do not guide.
+I can say that we are planning some investments.
+We already released an announcement that we bought a ground next to our facilities here in Sassenberg.
+We will or we are starting planning for this ground.

 Frank Dernesch